 With just a few ingredients you can have lactose free yogurt on hand at a fraction of the store bought cost.
 It will be so much better in quality also!

-This tutorial will show you how to make lactose free yogurt using an Instant Pot, Crock Pot (slow cooker), or the Proof setting on a conventional oven.
+You can use an Instant Pot, Crock Pot (slow cooker), or the Proof setting on a conventional oven.
 The process is simple and the results are delicious and a fraction of the cost of store bought.

-If you have an electric yogurt maker, than you can simply follow the directions on the appliance for the incubation and culturing times.
+If you have an electric yogurt-maker, than you can simply follow the directions on the appliance for the incubation and culturing times.

 - Lactose Free milk - (any brand, pasteurized is preferred, but any brand of lactose free milk will work)

-- Dry yogurt culture starter - (I prefer the Cultures for Health Bulgarian) OR
+- Dry yogurt culture starter - (I prefer the Cultures for Health Bulgarian) OR some fresh, plain, live cultured yogurt.

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-Always save 3 tablespoons of your new lactose free yogurt for your next batch, though it's easy to forget (ask me how I know).
+After making your first batch, always save 3 tablespoons of your new lactose free yogurt for your next batch, though it's easy to forget (ask me how I know).
 Starter will keep in the refrigerator for up to 1 month.

 My favorite starter (when I forget to set some yogurt aside to start the next batch) is the Cultures for Health Bulgarian or Greek yogurt starters.

-Prepare Milk for Culturing
+Prepare The Lactose Free Milk for Culturing

 - Start with any brand of lactose free milk.
 If you get the Ultra Pasteurized, you only need to warm it to 110 degrees F. If it is unpasteurized, heat to the typical 160 degrees F and then cool it to 110 degrees F.